soportebteam/trustos/source/cert.md

 Every certificate is identified by a unique ID and is composed of three complementary but different parts: Data, Metadata and Access.

+IMPORTANT: Every certificate can be also identified by a custom ID (`externalId`) that is user's choice.

 ![Certificate model](./images/cert_model.png)

 Thus a certificate has the following structure: